jtremback/dogewand/README.md

 This tipbot is powered by dogecoind.
 Connection credentials are placed in `config/config.js`.

 The bot uses mongo, but the accounts system in dogecoind is the source of truth about account balances.
 Mongo exists solely to tie accounts to social media identities.
-Any concerns about data consistency can be addressed by logging on the
+This may need to change in the future to scale.

 Run the tests with `npm test`.